designstem/slides/main-points/index.md

 ## Tactical goals

-raise the attractiveness of STEM by integrating it with design education, i.e <var>developing functional</var>, <var>sustainable</var> and <var>aesthetic</var> goods, services, processes, messages and environments
+<var>raise the attractiveness</var> of STEM by integrating it with design education, i.e developing functional, sustainable and aesthetic goods, services, processes, messages and environments
 &ndash;
 <var>devise</var>, <var>design</var> and <var>disseminate</var> integrated design and STEM e-learning resources